 Cut and attach 3/4″ plywood to fit the sides, front and top of the hearth…

-Now we’re ready to wrap the front of the surround, but first add a 4″ 2×4 onto each side of the fireplace insert, using 2″ wood screws.
-This provides a backing for you to screw into when attaching your next section of plywood….
+Now we’re ready to wrap the front of the surround, but first add a 4″ 2×4 onto each side of the insert, using 2″ wood screws.
+This provides a backing for you to screw into when attaching plywood to the front of the fireplace….